gulam101/Volume-of-Cylinder/README.md

 # Volume-Of-Cylinder

+### Description:
-Project I did for college

-I made this project and I was learning about interfaces and attaching codes onto objects.
+This project I did for college was about increeasing my knowledge in Windows Stnadard Form.
+The maing focus for this project was learning about interfaces and attaching codes onto objects.

+### What I learnt:
+- Better understanding Windows Standard Form
+- Interfaces
+- IF statements in C#

+### Constraints:

+None.

+### Improvements:

+None.